-Each year from 1999 to 2000, over 4750 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
+Each year from 1999 to 2002, nearly 5000 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
 White women were more likely to be diagnosed with the disease than were black women.

-Each year from 1997-2001, over 1000 Georgia women died from breast cancer.
+Each year from 1999-2003, over 1000 Georgia women died from breast cancer.
 The mortality rate for black women was higher than that for white women.